nghttp2/nghttp2/doc/nghttpx.1.rst

     Host  can  include "\*"  in  the  left most  position  to indicate  wildcard match  (only suffix  match is  done).
-    For  example,  host pattern  "\*www.nghttp2.org"  matches
+    The "*" must match at least one character.
+For example, host    pattern    "\*.nghttp2.org"    matches    against
-    against  "www.nghttp2.org"  and  "1www.ngttp2.org",  but
+    "www.nghttp2.org"  and  "git.ngttp2.org", but  does  not
-    does not  match against "nghttp2.org".
+    match  against  "nghttp2.org".
 The exact  hosts  match takes precedence over the wildcard hosts match.

     If <PATTERN> is omitted or  empty string, "*/*" is used as pattern,  which  matches  all request  paths  (catch-all